Arkansas Highway 183

 Arkansas Highway 183 (AR 183, Ark.
 183, and Hwy.
 183) is a designation for a state highway in the U.S. state of Arkansas.
-The route begins at AR 35 in Benton, and ends at AR 5 in Bryant, just north of Interstate 30 (I-30).
+The route begins at Highway 35 in Benton, and ends at Highway 5 in Bryant.

 Route description

 The southern terminus for AR 183 begins at AR 35 in Benton.
 The route heads almost directly west, and travels through the town of Bauxite, before turning towards the north.
 The route travels through downtown Bryant, and intersects I-30 shortly after.
 Just past I-30, AR 183 reaches its northern terminus at AR 5.
 AR 183 is about 8.8 mi long, and it is a primary road through the towns of Bauxite and Bryant.